 If your air fryer timer not working has turned cooking into guesswork, you’re not alone—and it’s usually fixable without replacing the whole unit.
 The tricky part is that “timer problems” can mean three very different things: the display is frozen, the countdown won’t start, or the cycle ends early even though you set it correctly.

 This guide walks you through safe, practical fixes in the right order—so you can stop poking random buttons and actually solve the air fryer timer not working problem without damaging the control panel.
+If you want the bigger troubleshooting picture too, use the Air Fryer Fix-It guide.

 Safety note (quick but important): If you smell burning plastic, see smoke, hear crackling, or the unit won’t stop running, skip troubleshooting and go straight to When to Stop Using It.